stakater/application/README.md

 | deployment.readinessProbe.exec | Kubelet executes the specified command to perform the probe                                                                  |   {}   |

 ##### Liveness Probe
+Periodic probe of container liveness.
+Container will be restarted if the probe fails.

 | Name                     | Description                                                                                  | Value           |
 | ------------------------ | -------------------------------------------------------------------------------------------- | --------------- |